 1. Get Clear on Who You Are as a Company

 Why does your company exist?
 What do you want to give to customers?
 How do you want people to remember your organization?
-Answering these questions is key to developing a brand name.
+Who are the potential customers you want to reach?
+Answering these questions is key to making a brand name.
 As Simon Sinek helpfully advises, “Start With Why.”
 Determining your purpose will help you figure out why your company is here.
-Once you know this, you can build out brand assets (like design and messaging) that mirror your organizational mission.
+Once you know this, you can build out brand assets and content that mirror your organizational mission.

 If you’re having difficulty creating a vision or mission statement, identify your core values and build from there.
 Also, be clear about who you’re marketing to.
 Who is your core audience?
 How does your business stand apart from your competitors?
 Once you know your customers, you can select a name that resonates with them.
 Think of a brand like CoverGirl, and you’ll get an idea of how to come up with a business name connected to the audience.